ChangMM/Socket_practice/README.md

-# Socket_practice
+# python3_practice
-Some socket practice
+Some python3 practice